Russia: Over 50 people die in Siberian mine | DW | 25.11.2021

 Initial reports said the accident appeared to involve coal dust catching fire, causing smoke to fill the mine through the ventilation system.
 Deputy Prosecutor General Dmitry Demeshin said that according to preliminary data, the accident was caused by a methane explosion.

 Some 49 people were injured in the incident.
-The Emergencies Ministry said that 239 miners had been brought to the surface from the Listvyazhnaya coal mine in southern Siberia.
+The Emergencies Ministry said that 239 miners had been brought to the surface from the Listvyazhnaya coal mine in the Kuznetsk Basin.

-Kremlin spokesman Dmitry Peskov said President Vladimir Putin had expressed his condolences to the families of those killed and hoped that those still missing could be saved, according to the Interfax news agency.
+Kremlin spokesman Dmitry Peskov said President Vladimir Putin had expressed his condolences to the families of those killed and hoped that those still missing could be saved, according to Interfax.

 Later on Thursday, six rescuers died when they ran out of oxygen while attempting to retrieve those still stuck in the mine.